Do you need a lot of money to start investing?

 avoid uncertainty

-So it’s not surprising that investing became something that people quietly fear rather than explore.
+So it makes sense that investing turned into something that a lot of people quietly fear instead of something to explore.

 What starting to invest actually looks like

-You don’t need piles of cash to start investing.
+You really don’t need piles of cash to begin.

 beginning with small amounts